Frühlingsarbeit im Garten

 Zeolite acts like a calm framework in which life can take place.

-Zeolite & microorganisms – not an either-or
+Zeolite & Microorganisms – not an either-or

 An important point that is often misunderstood:

-Zeolite does not replace microorganisms – it supports them .
+Zeolite does not replace microorganisms – it supports them.

-Microorganisms require:
+Microorganisms need:

-• stable humidity
+• stable moisture

-• mineral docking surfaces
+• mineral attachment surfaces

-• balanced nutrient ratios
+• balanced nutrient conditions

-• Surfaces for colonization
+• surfaces for colonization

-• Protection against extreme fluctuations
+• protection against extreme fluctuations

-• Buffering effect of nutrients and water
+• buffering effect for nutrients and water

 Minerals provide structure – microorganisms bring dynamism.

-Spring garden work: less action, more impact
+Spring work in the garden: less action, more effect

 • Plants root deeper